shaneholloman/caveman/README.md

 For a specific agent: `npx skills add JuliusBrussee/caveman -a cursor`

 > [!NOTE]
-> `npx skills` installs the skill only.
+> `npx skills` installs skills only (no hooks).
 For Claude Code auto-loading hooks, use the plugin install above or run `bash hooks/install.sh`.

 ### Codex